I-Fardeen/Data-Science-Repo/Reading Material/OpenCV Library in Python.md

 Happy coding! 🚀📸
 ```

 This cheat sheet provides an introduction to image processing with the OpenCV library in Python.
-It includes code examples for reading and displaying images, basic image operations, filtering, segmentation, feature detection and matching, camera calibration, object detection, and error handling.
-It serves as a handy reference for various image-related tasks using OpenCV.
+It includes code examples for reading and displaying images, basic image operations, filtering, segmentati